OceanBioME/OceanBioME.jl/README.md

   volume = {8},
   number = {90},
   pages = {5669},
-  author = {Jago Strong-Wright and Si Chen and Navid C. Constantinou and Simone Silvestri and Gregory LeClaire Wagner and John R. and Taylor}, title = {{OceanBioME.jl: A flexible environment for modelling the coupled interactions between ocean biogeochemistry and physics}}, journal = {Journal of Open Source Software}
+  author = {Jago Strong-Wright and Si Chen and Navid C. Constantinou and Simone Silvestri and Gregory LeClaire Wagner and John R. Taylor}, title = {{OceanBioME.jl: A flexible environment for modelling the coupled interactions between ocean biogeochemistry and physics}}, journal = {Journal of Open Source Software}
 }